meitingliu2005-lang/screening-agent/README.md

 **Question:** does retrieval-augmented context actually improve relevance judgments, compared to a classic baseline and a zero-shot LLM?

-Three scorers compared on the same fixed sample:
+Primary comparison — three scorers compared on the same fixed sample:
 1. TF-IDF + logistic regression (the standard published baseline for this kind of task)
 2. Zero-shot LLM judgment (no retrieved context)